pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 * The game is too generous about letting the player hit the ball — the player can “hit” the ball after it’s gone past the bat.

+* The ball can “get stuck” in the player’s bat.

 * The robot player never moves, but the ball bounces off the right-hand edge of the screen anyway.